asheniam/azure-grafana-dashboard-templates/README.md

 https://github.com/asheniam/armclient

 <pre>
-usage: armclient grafana &lt;title&gt; &lt;dataSource&gt; &lt;resourcetype&gt; [&lt;maxdashboardresource&gt;] [&lt;maxcontinuation&gt;]
+usage: armclient grafana --title=TITLE --datasource=DATASOURCE --resourcetype=RESOURCETYPE [&lt;flags&gt;]

 Generate Grafana dashboard JSON files for given Azure resource type.

 Flags:
   --help                       Show context-sensitive help (also try --help-long and --help-man).
   --config.file="sample-azure.yml"
                                Azure configuration file
   --debug                      Debug flag

-Args:
+  --title=TITLE                This will be used as prefix in the dashboard title --datasource=DATASOURCE      The Azure Monitor data source name on Grafana --resourcetype=RESOURCETYPE  The Azure Resource Manager (ARM) resource type --kind=""                    The kind property on the Azure Resource Manager (ARM) resource type.
+This is optional.
-  &lt;title&gt;                   This will be used as prefix in the dashboard title &lt;dataSource&gt;              The Azure Monitor data source name on Grafana &lt;resourcetype&gt;            The Azure Resource Manager (ARM) resource type [&lt;maxdashboardresource&gt;]  The max number of Azure resources to include in each dashboard.
+  --maxdashboardresource=10    The max number of Azure resources to include in each dashboard.
 Default to 10.
-  [&lt;maxcontinuation&gt;]       The max number of continuations to follow when calling ARM API.
+  --maxcontinuation=10         The max number of continuations to follow when calling ARM API.
 Default to 10.
 </pre>

 <b>Prerequisite:</b>